jsonquerylang/jsonquery-website/src/content/reference.md

 ## max

 Return the maximum of the values in an array.
-The function throws an error in case of an empty array.
+The function returns `null` in case of an empty array.

 ```text
 max()